 Record Family Interviews

-Discover family history straight from the source -- your relatives!
-Record interviews from senior family members at a reunion or gathering by covering the basics, such as the subject's full name, date and place of birth, and occupation with a digital video camera.
-Then ask open-ended questions to prompt interesting life stories, like, "When did our family first arrive in this country, and where did those relatives emigrate from?"
+Discover family history straight from the source—your relatives.
+Record interviews from senior family members at a gathering by covering the basics (such as the subject's full name and place of birth).
+Then ask open-ended questions to prompt interesting life stories like, "When did our family first arrive in this country, and where did those relatives emigrate from?"

 8 of 8

 Keep the family spirit alive!
 Host a reunion to bring together relatives near and far.
 Make it a special ocassion: design a family logo to be printed on shirts, play games, and prepare a feast of family recipes.
 Designate someone as the photographer and take lots of pictures.
 At the end of the reunion, snap a group portrait.
 Afterward, you can have it printed for everyone in the family.